kesteckb/COMSM-SEGP/Evaluation/README.md

 However, there were some disadvantages to this approach.
 The manual nature of our testing approach reduced the overall efficiency and agility of our development process, and exposed us to a certain level of risk around human error in the testing process.
 As previously stated, while our application is not yet of a sufficient size for this to have seriously hindered our progress, we would look to implement supplementary automated testing methods in future development work, as our application grows in size and scope.

-### User Acceptance Testing
+### 6.4 User Acceptance Testing

 #### Strategy

-We conduct another round of interviews using this [script](uat_interview_script.pdf).
-These interviews are split into two key sections each with their own objectives.
+We plan to conduct another round of interviews using this [script](uat_interview_script.pdf).
+These interviews will be split into two key sections each with their own objectives.

 1) Test cases
 - To test the functional requirements of the web-app